codelibs/fess-docs/en/10.2/user/search-field.rst

 Usage
 -----

-The format of Field search is colon-separated word, such as fieldname:searchword.
+The format of Field search is colon-separated query, such as fieldname:searchword.
 If field name is not specified, |Fess| searchs documents in values of title and content field.

 To search documents that contains "fess" in title field: